 While anonymous reporting is an option, please be aware that should you wish to remain anonymous we cannot provide you a follow-up.
 Therefore, some form of contact information is beneficial.

 This reporting system provides an added mechanism for the campus community to work together to ensure our university maintains a welcoming environment.
-TIPs can be accessed here or at the footer of every page of the unl.edu website.
+UNL Report can be accessed here or at the footer of every page of the unl.edu website.

 This system provides information on incidents handled by the UNLPD on a daily basis.
 The log includes dates and times of incidents (occurring and reported), the incident nature, the general location, the disposition, and estimated loss amounts.
 The log does not include names or specific locations, such as residence hall room numbers.
 To view the log, go here.

 This report contains UNL’s 3-year crime and fires statistics, as well as policy statements, fire safety information, disciplinary procedures, links to sex offender registries, tips on avoiding being a victim, the UNLPD’s authority/role, how to report crimes and how reports are handled.
 Just as important, it provides campus services, resources and programs related to safety/security, drugs/alcohol use, and being the victim of a crime.

 This report is prepared as a requirement of the Clery Act which aims to provide the public with insight to the crime levels happening around the campus community and keeping people informed.
 To view the reports, go here.